krother/Python3_Basics_Tutorial/README.md

 Distributed under the conditions of the Creative Commons Attribution Share-alike License 4.0

 Sources of this document can be found on [https://github.com/krother/Python3_Basics_Tutorial](https://github.com/krother/Python3_Basics_Tutorial)

+## Acknowledgements

+I would like to thank the following people for inspiring exchange on training an d Python that this tutorial has benefited from: Pedro Fernandes, Tomasz Puton, E dward Jenkins, Bernard Szlachta, Robert Lehmann and Magdalena Rother